Crazy Rich Asians: The biggest misconceptions about Asians according to the cast

 But regardless of the movie buzz, cast members such as Nora Lum (also known as Awkwafina) are taking it in their stride.

-“Asian-American cinema should not reply on the success of one (movie).
+“Asian-American cinema should not rely on the success of one (movie).
 These stories should always exist.
 I really don’t think this movie won’t do well, because it can’t.”

 She continued: “We are entering an era in Hollywood where these stories will become more and more common.
 And every other movie gets a chance to fail.
 So why should minority movies be exempted?”